PyconUK/2022.pyconuk.org/src/call-for-proposals.md

 <a href="https://pretalx.com/pyconuk-2022/cfp" target="_blank">Submit your proposal</a>

 <p>We welcome proposals from <strong>everyone</strong>.
 You don't need to be an expert, or an expert speaker.
-Below you can find out waht kind of proposals we're seeking, but if you're in any doubt whether you should submit a proposal, please see...</p>
+Below you can find out what kind of proposals we're seeking, but if you're in any doubt whether you should submit a proposal, please see...</p>

 <a href="/call-proposals/why-you-should-submit-proposal/">Why you should submit a proposal</a>